qaisma/StaypointAnalysis/README.md

 # StaypointAnalysis

-for reports: run SPAnalyzeReport.py 2 string variables will printed:
+for reports: run SPAnalyzeReport.py 2 string variables be will printed:
 -result: contains a plain text report about the data (clusters)
 -result2: contains a table in Latex format